 Call Knowledgeable Attorneys to Discuss Concerns About Your Follow Up Care

-If a doctor’s failure to follow up has harmed you or someone you love, contact the Baltimore, Maryland, and Washington D.C. law firm of Schochor and Staton, P.A. today.
+If a doctor’s failure to follow up has harmed you or someone you love, contact the Baltimore, Maryland, and Washington D.C. law firm of Schochor, Staton, Goldberg, and Cardea, P.A. today.
 Call us at 410-234-1000 or complete our online contact form.